tiarno/reachtim/content/articles/pdfmanip.md

 ## Related Tools

+This article focuses on extracting information with PDFMiner and manipulating PDFs with PyPDF2.

-There are several non-Python tools available for manipulating PDF files in one way or another.
-If none of the Python solutions fit your situation, see the section [Other Tools][] for more information.
+There are other Python projects for creating PDFs, and several non-Python tools available for manipulating PDF.
+If none of the Python solutions described here fit your situation, see the section [Other Tools][] for more information.

 # Extracting: PDFMiner

 The **PDFMiner** library excels at extracting data and coordinates from a PDF.
 In most cases, you can use the included command-line scripts to extract text (``pdf2txt.py``) or find objects and their coordinates (``dumppdf.py``).
 If you're dealing with a particularly nasty PDF and you need to get more detailed , you can import the package and use it as library.
 Install with ``pip``.

-## PDFMiner: the ``pdf2txt.py`` command
+## The ``pdf2txt.py`` command

 The package includes the ``pdf2txt.py`` command-line command, which you can use to extract text and images.
 The command supports many options and is very flexible.
 Some popular options are shown below.
 See the usage information for complete details.